Digital Technology: Safe and responsible use in schools

 Accessing student accounts

-Accessing a student’s online account constitutes a search and is not permissible under the Education Act 1989.
+Accessing a student’s online account constitutes a search and is not permissible under the Education and Training Act 2020.
 In addition, account holders will be in breach of a service’s Ts&Cs if they disclose their login details or let anyone else access their account.

 Requests for students to reveal the content of their account should be made in such a way that it cannot be construed as a search.
 Such a request should only be made when the conditions of the legislation are met and should not cause the student to breach any terms or conditions of use.